chris-short/chrisshort.net/content/post/talking-operators-on-L8ist-Sh9y-podcast/index.md

 (laughs)

 **Chris:**
 ... um, if they make sense for you, you should definitely write it.
-But essentially, operators are, uh, like devops is like a culture and a pattern.
+But essentially, operators are, uh, like DevOps is like a culture and a pattern.
 Operators are based on a pattern.
 The Operator pattern was created by a Core LS before the Red Hat acquisition.
 Uh, and since the acquisition, we have embraced it wholeheartedly and have built, uh, hundreds of operators to run our Kubernetes platform, OpenShift, in, you know, pretty much any Cloud environment.

 **Chris:**
 So, the idea behind an Operator is that you essentially write, uh, either as code and go or Python or Ansible or Bash, however you wanna write it.
 Um, a, a, uh, operational piece of logic that handles things like, installation, upgrades, backups, AJDR kind of things for any of your services or applications that might be running in a Kubernetes environment.
 So that obviously relies on CRDs, which just went GA a couple of releases ago in Kubernetes land.
 So it has really picked up momentum of late since CRDs have gone, uh, GA.
 And, uh, I am here to help you not struggle with it as much anymore, how about that?